cookavsky/PlanetsSwapi/README.md

 ## Features
 List of features ready and TODOs for future development:
 To Do:
+* You can select the page size
+* The list of planets sort alphabetically
+* Find better way to remove score, when ist 0 search name

+Finished:
 * You can search any planets by planets name
-* You can select the page size
 * The following planets information is displayed on the planets list:
-- the photo of the planets or placeholder
+- id
-- planets name
+- name
-* The list of planets sort alphabetically
+- population
 * You can see the details of the selected planets:
+- climate
+- diameter
+- gravity
+- name
+- orbital_period
+- population
+- rotation_period
+- surface_water
+- terrain
+- img
-- somethingS
+- id

 ## Development server